 Nathan was appointed in 2020 and sits on ccha’s Board and its Development & Assets Committee.

 Julian Chun is an influential strategic leader with extensive experience in social housing and asset management at executive level.
 He is currently the Executive Director of Homes at Richmond Housing Partnership.

 He holds a BSc(Hons) Building Surveying and is a Charter Member of the Chartered Institute of Housing (CIHCM), and is an Incorporate Member at the Chartered Institute of Building (ICIOB).

 Julian was appointed to the Board in 2021 and is also a member of ccha’s Audit and Risk Committee and Development Committee.

 Jim has over 35 years of social housing experience in a career that started with being an involved resident of a London-based housing association.
 His career includes senior roles in resident engagement and involvement, customer service, service improvement and business assurance.
 Along with volunteering as a primary school governor, Jim is a freelance social housing consultant and trainer, specialising in resident engagement, scrutiny and influence and customer service.

 As a member of the Chartered Institute of Housing, Jim was given an MBE for services to social housing in HM the Queen’s 2011 Birthday honours.

 Jim was appointed to the Board in July 2023.

 Independent Committee Members

-Phiroze in an Independent Committee Member and was appointed to the Development Committee in 2020.
+Pamela is an Independent Committee Member and was appointed to the Renumeration & Nominations Committee in July 2023.